c-blake/nio/db-bench.md

 ### Triple Extra Credit: Sort-Based GroupBy

 The random nature of hashing can cause slowdown with many groups when storage or memory latency is high at appropriate scales.
-It is possible to do sort-based variants which instead become bandwidth bound.
-This is left as an exercise for the ambitious reader (for now), but it is important enough to mention.
+One can do sort-based variants which instead become bandwidth bound.
+This is left as an exercise for the ambitious reader (for now), but is important enough to mention.